GEV 8300-020 – Wetlands Field Research – Summer 2020

 - Undertake research as part of a National Science Foundation Long-Term Ecological Research (LTER) project in Plum Island, MA, to evaluate how climate change and land-use change influences tidal marsh ecosystems.
-This is an immersive field research experience in the marshes and estuaries of Plum Island over the first weekend of fall break.
-Research will include measuring the import and export of materials in tidal marsh systems through a full tidal cycle, assessing the water-atmosphere greenhouse gas flux, and determining whole-system metabolism.
+This is an immersive field research experience in the marshes and estuaries of Plum Island over a long weekend during summer session II.

 - Research will include measuring estuarine metabolism, plant biomass, sediment deposition rates, organic matter decomposition, and more.

 - Research will entail long days in the field and in the boat in possibly inclement conditions (weather depending).
 Students should be prepared to get up early and work all day.

 - Assessment will be based on participation in the field work, data analysis of a portion of the research conducted on the trip, and the completion of a short methods and results section of a scientific paper (due after the completion of the trip).

 - Students will travel by van to Plum Island, MA on

 - Friday 24 July (departing Villanova at 12:00pm) and returning to campus on Monday 27 July (arriving at approximately 8:00 pm).